astronomer/docs/astro/upgrade-runtime.md

 import {siteVariables} from '@site/src/versions';

+This is where you'll find information about upgrading Astro Runtime major, minor, and patch versions.

-New versions of Astro Runtime are released regularly to support new functionality from both Astro and the Apache Airflow open source project.
-To take advantage of new features as well as bug and security fixes, we recommend regularly upgrading Astro Runtime as new versions are released.
+New versions of Astro Runtime are released regularly to support new Astro and Apache Airflow functionality.
+To take advantage of new features and bug and security fixes, Astronomer recommends upgrading Astro Runtime as new versions are available.

-Follow this guide to upgrade Astro Runtime locally or for a Deployment on Astro.
-You can use these steps to upgrade to any major, minor, or patch version of Astro Runtime.

-As you plan to upgrade, keep in mind that:
+## Upgrade Considerations

+Consider the following when you upgrade Astro Runtime:

 - All versions of the Astro CLI support all versions of Astro Runtime.
 There are no dependencies between the two products.
 - Upgrading to certain versions of Runtime might result in extended upgrade times or otherwise disruptive changes to your environment.
 To learn more, see [Upgrade Considerations](upgrade-runtime.md#upgrade-considerations).